bbc/datalab-ml-training/README.md

 - Finally, in order to start your developing environment, type Jupyter Notebook in your terminal.
 This should open a tab in your browser

 ## Agenda
-The training is split in 5 courses.
+The training is split in 4 courses:
-...
+- Course One: Data Exploration
+- Course Two: Data Preparation
+- Course Three: Build a Classifier
+- Course Four: Build a Regressor

+This training is still WIP.
+Please give us any feedback to help us improve it!
+- Datalab team